 It is best to meet with a physician or registered dietitian nutritionist who can ensure you are making the right decisions leading into pregnancy.
 A preconception checkup is important so anything that may affect your pregnancy can be addressed immediately.
 Conditions such as depression, diabetes, high blood pressure, obesity, being underweight, infections, and general poor nutrition can lead to adverse birth outcomes.
 If you have previously had a complicated/high-risk pregnancy, preconception care may be even more important for you.

-If you are planning a pregnancy or are already pregnant and need more guidance, please review my prenatal packages and get in contact with me to set up your free discovery call.
+If you are planning a pregnancy or are already pregnant and need more guidance, please join The Prenatal Nutrition Library!
 Let’s get you ready and confident in your ability to grow a baby!

 – Ryann Kipping, RDN, CLEC